This Post Contains Affiliate Links

 Sit down with your new boss to discuss expectations.

-This is quid pro quo for your first week of employment.
+This is standard for your first week of employment.
 Your training will be discussed, as well as timelines for success.
 Chances are you will be directly linked with a more experienced co-worker to learn the ropes.
 You entered a well oiled machine, you’re not the first employee they hired.
 Have confidence in their process, and timelines.
 You were hired because your manager has confidence that you will succeed!
 Within the first week of employment, your direct manager will more than likely try to sit down and have lunch with you.
 If you have any questions about what your responsibilities are or will be, now is your time to speak up!
 Your manager will appreciate your willingness to learn and your eagerness to succeed.

 Well…. be the ‘professional’ version of you.
 We spend 40 hours at work.
 That’s more time than we get at home with our families.
 Be aware of your own happiness.
 Maybe you are already on your 3rd week and you are thinking “this isn’t the place for me”.
 That’s ok too!
 Keep your eyes open for more happiness and opportunity.
 The worst thing you can do for your career, and your sanity, is to stick with a job because you think you have to.